JililiDD/YouTubeNoteTaker/README.md

       Registered user can save notebooks in Firebase database
 8. Open notebooks: </br>
       Registered user can review his/her notebooks saved in Firebase database at any time
-9. To delete note: </br>
+9. To delete notebooks: </br>
-      Long press on the note item that needs to be deleted from the displayed note list
+      Registered user can delete his/her saved notebooks

 ## Final Project Status
 The minimum, expected and bonus functionalities of the project are completed.
-However, there are few minor changes to implement before publishing the product.
+Our initial goals are achieve.
+From this point, the main task we could do to make it better is to improve the UI to make it a finished-product looking application.
+In addition, a user test can be carried out to find user's satisfaction on our prototype.
+For the user test, we can learn if there are any more features we could add in or which feature(s) we could improve to approach user's expectation.

 #### Minimum Functionality
 This application is designed for unregistered and registered users.